A Tale of a Tub: Overview

+Title

+At the time, "a tale of a tub" was an idiom synonymous with "a cock and bull story.")

 Swift's explanation for the title of the book is that the Ship of State was threatened by a whale (specifically, the Leviathan of Thomas Hobbes) and the new political societies (the Rota Club is mentioned).
 His book is intended to be a tub that the sailors of state (the nobles and ministers) might toss over the side to divert the attention of the beast (those who questioned the government and its right to rule).
 Hobbes was highly controversial in the Restoration, but Swift's invocation of Hobbes might well be ironic.
 The narrative of the brothers is a faulty allegory, and Swift's narrator is either a madman or a fool.
 The book is not one that could occupy the Leviathan, or preserve the Ship of State, so Swift may be intensifying the dangers of Hobbes's critique rather than allaying them to provoke a more rational response.